firasuke/DOTSLASHLINUX_JEKYLL/_posts/2017-03-23-Best-Lightweight-Software-Applications-for-GNU-Linux.md

 Some may argue and say that st is lighter or that lxterminal is better, but if you're only going to run a single instance of a terminal emulator without needing the support for scrolling back up then go with st...
 Otherwise, you can heavily benefit from urxvt.
 Once you get the daemon (urxvtd) running, you can open for example 100 clients (urxvtc) and the memory footprint would roughly stay the same.
 Try opening 100 tabs in lxterminal or opening 100 instances of st and measure its memory usage and see for yourself...
 <br/>
 <br/>
-Here's DOTSLASHLINUX's custom urxvt configuration for least memory footprint <a href="https://www.dotslashlinux.com/2017/03/30/Configuring-rxvt-unicode-urxvt.html" target="_blank">Configuring rxvt-unicode (urxvt)</a>.
+Here's ./LINUX's custom urxvt configuration for least memory footprint <a href="https://www.dotslashlinux.com/2017/03/30/Configuring-rxvt-unicode-urxvt.html" target="_blank">Configuring rxvt-unicode (urxvt)</a>.
 <br/>
 <hr/>
 <h3>14- Network Manager: <a href="https://01.org/connman" target="_blank">ConnMan</a></h3>